We’re passionate about impact.

 The Birth of Solarium

-Project Solarium, launched by President Dwight D. Eisenhower in 1953, was a bold yet clinical exercise i strategic planning.
+Project Solarium, launched by President Dwight D. Eisenhower in 1953, was a bold yet clinical exercise in strategic planning.
 Faced with the complexities of the Cold War, Eisenhower convened three teams of top thinkers—military leaders, diplomats, and scholars—to rigorously debate and develop competing strategies for countering Soviet expansion.
 The process was not just an academic exercise; it was a masterclass in structured decision-making, forcing participants to challenge assumptions, pressure-test ideas, and align national policy with long-term strategic imperatives.
 The result?
 A pragmatic, sustainable doctrine—known as the New Look—that shaped U.S. foreign policy for decades.

 Which brings us to the origins of our name – The Solarium Group – a nod to one of the most sophisticated strategic exercises in U.S. history.
 This branding isn’t just symbolic.
 It reflects our approach to solving complex challenges: rigorous scenario planning, structured debate, deep thinking, pragmatic execution, and the same spirit of intellectual rigor and strategic foresight born by President Eisenhower’s Project Solarium.
 But beyond the name, we built The Solarium Group because we believe in the power of ideas, the discipline of strategy, and the impact of clear-eyed leadership.
 We believe that the toughest problems demand discipline, creativity, and courage.
 And our team—a purpose-driven coalition of big thinkers, doers, and strategic misfits who are drawn to complexity and motivated by mission—exists to turn challenge into clarity, and vision into momentum.